voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 And if for some ungodly reason you want *actual realistic lightning*... look into [spectral rendering](https://en.wikipedia.org/wiki/Spectral_rendering), and we'll see ya in a few years!
 {% end %}

-### Cellular Automata
+### Flood-Fill Lighting

-<small>Also known as *flood-fill lighting*.</small>

-Now, to keep things relatively simple (and that's putting it mildly), one can use [cellular automata](/wiki/cellularautomata) to [calculate lighting](https://web.archive.org/web/20210429192404/https://www.seedofandromeda.com/blogs/29-fast-flood-fill-lighting-in-a-blocky-voxel-game-pt-1).
+Now, to keep things relatively simple (and that's putting it mildly), one can use [cellular automata](/wiki/cellularautomata) algorithms to [calculate lighting](https://web.archive.org/web/20210429192404/https://www.seedofandromeda.com/blogs/29-fast-flood-fill-lighting-in-a-blocky-voxel-game-pt-1).

 This works by propagating local lighting to neighbouring voxels, starting at the light-emitting voxels, in a [breadth-first-search](https://en.wikipedia.org/wiki/Breadth-first_search) throughout the grid, resulting in every non-solid voxel taking on the *largest* lightning value of the surrounding lights.
 Updating the local lighting works almost the same, propagating from where ever the change occurred, but giving each voxel the *smallest* lighting value of its neighbours.